fdoxyz/visualcosita/src/content/post/learning-rails-in-2017.md

 Ruby and Rails are not the shiny new toys out there, not today.
 Before this gig, I worked for about a year with NodeJS, which I fell in love with.
 To be honest I didn't expect to start off fresh with a new language & framework.
 Especially with the direction of recent tech tides, this didn't seem like the obvious direction to follow.

 Why do people/companies choose Java or .NET?
 Broadly because they look for a battle tested, full featured platform with __enterprise support__.
 Why choose NodeJS, Go, Elixir, Clojure? (you get the idea) [Because I wanna go fast](https://www.youtube.com/watch?v=riBA-FsJJmY), amongst other reasons of course.
-But one might argue performance is what most adopters pursue when adventuring down that path.
+But one might argue performance is what most adopters pursue when venturing down that path.
 Even though they might not need blazing speeds, and more often than not they __don't absolutely require__ that performance gain.

 Why Ruby and Rails then?
 Because [why not](http://i1.kym-cdn.com/entries/icons/facebook/000/007/786/why-not-meme.jpg), but only partially.
 Platform maturity, developer happiness/productivity and _open sourceness_ (if such a term makes sense) make up a great cocktail.
 We all want to get things done, right?
 I'm happy and proud to have added Ruby and Rails to my Tool Belt, which already has and will hopefully continue to help me get things done.